MikaAK/ecto_shorts/README.md

 This module is responsible for determining put/cast assoc as well as creating and updating model relations

 ###### Extra Magic
-If you pass a many to many relation only a list of id's it will count that as a `member_update` and remove or add members to the relations list
+If you pass a list of id's to a many to many relation it will count that as a `member_update` and remove or add members to the relations list

 E.G. User many_to_many Fruit